simgislab/m-d.me/notes/jungruev-route-tibet-en/index.md

 On the evening of the 7th, we set off.
 We crossed Uman-Ama and spent the night in the valley of the Nariin-Tsukhain River.

 On the 8th, we continued.
 We had lunch at the Nariin-Tsukhain (Gol) River.
 We spent the night in the mountains at Kharman-Tokhai.
 These mountains are known as Tsukhain-Khotol.
 The highest among them is a great snow-capped mountain, its majesty is harsh and formidable.
 This so-called Khachzhiriin-Tsam is the westernmost, newly established route.
 If one follows this road, one reaches a region into which the bandits known as goloki do not venture.
-It is said that the people called goloks live east of the Tibetan road, about one month’s journey from the Dun-Büre mountains.
+It is said that the people called goloks live east of the Tibetan road, about one month’s journey from the Dun-Bure mountains.
 This is considered the northeastern frontier of the Upper Mongols’ territory.
-There are three places the goloks are known to raid: Khükhe-Uul, Dun-Büre, and Moros.
+There are three places the goloks are known to raid: Khukhe-Uul, Dun-Bure, and Moros.
 The clothing and language of these goloks are said to resemble those of the rangai people.
 They live in black tents.
 Seven days’ journey east of this Khachzhiriin-Tsam is the road known as the Gurban-Naichzhin-Tsam.
 Seven days farther east from there lies the Burkhan-Buddaiyin-Tsam.
 All these are routes leading directly into Tibet.
 The Gurban-Naichzhin and Burkhan-Buddaiyin roads merge at the Moriin-Gol River.
 The Khachzhiriin route joins them near the Danlen mountains.
 Golok bandits are especially aggressive along the Burkhan-Buddai route.

 On the 9th, we set out and, following the Nariin-Tsukhain River upstream, we had lunch.
 In the evening, we continued along the same river and camped for the night.